For the love of…

 Let’s fast forward three years.
 No idea where that three years just went!!
 Anyhow, here we are the EIGHTEENTH of April 2016.
 I get this text message – We have received your entry for the TV show and would like to invite you in for the first round of auditioning, please contact if you wish to proceed.

 A month passes and here I am at Swimburne University in Hawthorn being tested on general knowledge.
 I’m crap at sports and movies and I felt there were lots of those questions.
 Or maybe they just stood out because I knew it wasn’t my strong point.
 Of the 200 plus people in the room three quarters bombed out of the pass cut.
 Including me by one.
 Seriously, how’s that for luck or maybe life had already planned.
-The masses piled out in disappointment.
+The masses piled out of the audition in disappointment.

 Once that was done, I was free to go.
 Told to wait and see if the show contacted me to be a contestant.
 If I don’t hear anything, then I’m not required but expect to wait some years.
 The waiting game was now on.